 Without getting into the granularity of Infinity gameplay, TAGs do not operate alone.
 In fact, most TAGs have limitations that become most obvious when they lose support on the battlefield.
 To succeed in a game of Infinity, a player needs to understand how to combine the unique abilities of their army to achieve victory.
 Although a TAG model is merely a single operational piece in a tactical game of Infinity, it is the most distinctive feature and a big miniature that stands out from the rest of the combat group.

-How to paint the Infinity “Jotum” TAG miniature?
+How to Paint the Infinity “Jotum” TAG Miniature?

 The process of painting any miniature is superficially the same across any scale model.
 If you understand the basics of color and contrast, and how these play together on a 3D sculpt, then you can successfully paint any miniature with any medium.
 For this project, I decided to challenge myself by using oil paints, a non-conventional medium to the typical acrylic model paints most hobbyists and scale modelers use.

-Step one: Prime the model
+Step #1 – Prime the model

 I prime all my models with Vallejo Surface Primer.
 I start with a gray color, because it helps me see details immediately.
 Black primer is better for speed painting, but the dark tone hides all the fun details that make a sculpt interesting.
 I don’t prime with white, because white is scary and boring.